Dr. Seuss: Early years

-Geisel was born and raised in Springfield, Massachusetts, the son of Henrietta (née Seuss) and Theodor Robert Geisel.
+Geisel was born and raised in Springfield, Massachusetts, the son of Theodor Robert Geisel and Henrietta Geisel (née Seuss).
 His father managed the family brewery and was later appointed to supervise Springfield's public park system by Mayor John A. Denison after the brewery closed because of Prohibition.
 Mulberry Street in Springfield, made famous in his first children's book And to Think That I Saw It on Mulberry Street, is near his boyhood home on Fairfield Street.
 The family was of German descent, and Geisel and his sister Marnie experienced anti-German prejudice from other children following the outbreak of World War I in 1914.
 Geisel was raised as a Missouri Synod Lutheran and remained in the denomination his entire life.

-Geisel attended Dartmouth College, graduating in 1925.
+Geisel was educated at Dartmouth College, graduating in 1925.
 At Dartmouth, he joined the Sigma Phi Epsilon fraternity and the humor magazine Dartmouth Jack-O-Lantern, eventually rising to the rank of editor-in-chief.
 While at Dartmouth, he was caught drinking gin with nine friends in his room.
 At the time, the possession and consumption of alcohol was illegal under Prohibition laws, which remained in place between 1920 and 1933.
 As a result of this infraction, Dean Craven Laycock insisted that Geisel resign from all extracurricular activities, including the Jack-O-Lantern.
 To continue working on the magazine without the administration's knowledge, Geisel began signing his work with the pen name "Seuss".
 He was encouraged in his writing by professor of rhetoric W. Benfield Pressey, whom he described as his "big inspiration for writing" at Dartmouth.

 Upon graduating from Dartmouth, he entered Lincoln College, Oxford, intending to earn a Doctor of Philosophy (D.Phil.) in English literature.
 At Oxford, he met his future wife Helen Palmer, who encouraged him to give up becoming an English teacher in favor of pursuing drawing as a career.
 She later recalled that "Ted's notebooks were always filled with these fabulous animals.
 So I set to work diverting him; here was a man who could draw such pictures; he should be earning a living doing that."